<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 The data being gathered on relevant opinions is vast!

-Now try to graft these on the process that has to happen before July 2023.
+Now, try to graft these onto the process that has to happen before July 2023.
 Each ICB must engage on its plan in conjunction with the local Health & Wellbeing Board or Boards (HWBs) – and ensure consistency with the Joint Local Health & Wellbeing Strategies (JLHWSs).

 All this amounts to a tremendous workload for communication teams and engagement professionals, even if they have good systems support.